Cwaterschoot/Interactivity_scoring/README.md

 > <img src="https://latex.codecogs.com/gif.latex?MIC_{i}&space;\begin{cases}&space;\frac{(1-log(j(x_{i}))}{i}&space;*&space;(2-w)&&space;\text{&space;if&space;}&space;argument(x_{i})=argument(x_{0})&space;\\&space;\frac{(1-log(j(x_{i}))}{i}&space;&&space;\text{&space;if&space;}&space;argument(x_{i})&space;\ne&space;argument(x_{0})&space;\\&space;0&space;&&space;\text{&space;if&space;}&space;i=0&space;\end{cases}" />

 The parent message of a thread always receives MIC = 0, as it is not a reply.
 Similarly, the thread score starts at 0.
 From the first reply onwards, the score is adjusted with each new reply.
-Following the TIS formula, opposition arguments will have their message share added to the overall score, the share from echo messages is substracted from the score.
-The actual message contribution from message (i) is the result from substracting the score at message (i) from the previous comment at time (i-1).
-The closer this score converges to 0, the smaller the interactive contribution of the message.
+The closer this score converges to zero, the smaller the interactive contribution of the message.
 Naturally, this contribution creeps closely in the ranges around 0 after numerous replies, as most will have been said at that point.

 ##### 2.1) Contribution valuation